Manishbd17/Product-Edstruments/README.md

 2. **Invalid input** : This exception is thrown when we try to update an API with invalid request parameters.

+For name field not to be null or empty , I have used the @NotEmpty annotation of Springboot.
+For price field to be positive , I have used the @Positive annotation of Springboot.

 To connect the product API with MySQL Database , I have launched up **MySQL as a Docker container** on port 3306.